GLOBAL MEASLES VACCINATION DRIVE TO PROTECT UP TO 45 MILLION CHILDREN

 London, 5 February 2020 – Gavi, the Vaccine Alliance will help vaccinate up to 45 million children in seven developing countries over the next six months in a series of major vaccination campaigns to help halt a recent surge in global measles cases.

-The campaigns will be carried out by governments with funding from Gavi and support from Vaccine Alliance and Measles & Rubella Initiative (M&RI) partners, including World Health Organisation (WHO) and UNICEF.
+The campaigns will be carried out by governments with funding from Gavi and support from Vaccine Alliance and Measles & Rubella Partnership (M&RP) partners, including World Health Organisation (WHO) and UNICEF.
 They will target children under five years old, the age group most vulnerable to the disease, with Bangladesh also aiming to reach children under nine years old.

 In addition Gavi, with support from Vaccine Alliance partners, will help Madagascar and Mauritania introduce a second dose of measles-containing vaccine into their routine immunisation programmes.
 Over a million children every year in the two countries will receive this vital second dose, which increases the vaccine’s effectiveness from around 84% to 97%.

 Reported measles cases worldwide fell from over 850,000 in 2000 to 132,000 in 2016, largely as a result of increases in vaccine coverage in the world’s poorest countries.
 However, in recent years cases have surged dramatically.
 In 2018 there were nearly 360,000 cases recorded globally.
 Provisional data reported to WHO shows this climbed again in 2019, with almost 430,000 cases reported for the year to date